ElysiumDisc/stargwent/docs/rules_menu_spec.md

 **Layout:** Five accordion cards (one per faction) showing Passive Ability, Faction Power, Unique Mechanics, and an Example Strategy vignette.
 Icons for once-per-game powers sit beside descriptions to mirror in-game HUD placement.

 - **Tau'ri**
   - Passive: Resourcefulness – draw 1 extra card at the start of rounds 2 and 3.
+This passive ensures you never run out of options, making the Tau'ri excellent at long games.
   - Faction Power: The Gate Shutdown – destroy the highest-power enemy unit in each row (once per game).
+Timing is everything—wait until the opponent has committed their best units to multiple lanes before pulling the trigger.
-  - Unique Mechanics: Tau'ri Iris Defense (one-shot shield) and Dial Home Device recursion every round.
+  - Unique Mechanics: Tau'ri Iris Defense (one-shot shield that destroys the opponent's next played card) and Dial Home Device recursion (retrieve a random unit from discard each round when unused).
+The Iris punishes aggressive openers while DHD rewards conservative play.
-  - Example Strategy: Lean on balanced rows, SG-1 alliances, and reliable medic loops to outlast opponents.
-Iris Defense and DHD recursion make them resilient.
+  - Strategy Tips: Lead with expendable units to bait removal.
+Save Legendary Commanders for after Scorch effects are played.
+The SG-1 United combo requires all four members (O'Neill, Carter, Jackson, Teal'c) but grants +5 to each—a 20-power swing that can clinch rounds.
+Hammond's +3 first-unit buff combos perfectly with high-value Gate Reinforcement plays.
 - **Goa'uld**
   - Passive: System Lord's Command – non-Hero units gain +1 when you control any Hero.
+This encourages deploying your Legendary Commanders early to buff your entire board.
   - Faction Power: Sarcophagus Revival – revive two random non-Hero units from your discard pile.
+Best used after aggressive trading or a Scorch effect devastates your board.
+Can bring back powerful Gate Reinforcement anchors.
-  - Unique Mechanics: Goa'uld Ring Transportation (return a close unit to hand once per round) and Apophis weather decree.
+  - Unique Mechanics: Goa'uld Ring Transportation (return a close unit to hand once per round for re-deployment) and Apophis weather decree (automatically plays random weather affecting both sides).
+Ring Transport enables repeated deploy abilities, while weather decree disrupts enemy strategies.
-  - Example Strategy: Stack Gate Reinforcement cohorts, weaponize Naquadah Overload, and leverage Sarcophagus revival to grind foes down.
+  - Strategy Tips: Flood the board with Gate Reinforcement swarms—Serpent Guards and Drones are cheap but multiply quickly.
+Life Force Drain steals power while you build, and System Lord's Curse softens rows for Naquadah Overload.
+Don't fear trading—your revival mechanics mean death is temporary.
+Stack siege with Ha'tak Motherships for draw power that keeps your hand full.
 - **Jaffa Rebellion**
   - Passive: Brotherhood – each unit gains +1 per other unit in its row (max +3).
+This makes wide boards exponentially powerful—five units in a row means each gets +4 (capped at +3).
   - Faction Power: Rebel Alliance Aid – draw 3 cards, then discard 3 random cards (once per game).
+Use this to cycle through your deck hunting for specific combos or to refill after a depleted hand.
+The random discard can hurt, so plan accordingly.
-  - Unique Mechanics: Hak'tyl leadership trackers for Ka'lel/Gerak and strong Agile presence.
+  - Unique Mechanics: Hak'tyl leadership trackers (Ka'lel buffs first 3 units, Gerak draws on every second unit) and strong Agile presence allowing row flexibility.
+Agile units can dodge weather by choosing their deployment row.
-  - Example Strategy: Use Brotherhood buffs, Agile flexibility, and leadership bursts in round 3 to overwhelm larger armies.
+  - Strategy Tips: Prioritize horizontal development over vertical power.
+A single row with 6 Brotherhood units each at +3 is 18 bonus power.
+Ka'lel's opener buff makes your first three units each round extremely threatening.
+Master Bra'tac's round 3 +3 to all units is a finishing move—sandbag earlier rounds if needed.
+Rak'nor's double-card first turns enable devastating combo openers.
 - **Lucian Alliance**
   - Passive: Piracy – first spy each round draws 3 cards instead of 2.
+Combined with Vulkar's +1 spy draw, you can generate massive card advantage from a single spy deployment.
   - Faction Power: Unstable Naquadah – deal 5 damage to every non-Hero unit (both sides).
+This chaos ability rewards playing lean with fewer units or building around Heroes who are immune.
+Time it when you have fewer/weaker units than your opponent.
-  - Unique Mechanics: Black-market Medical Evac (Anateo), smuggling random Neutral cards (Netan), heavy spy economy.
+  - Unique Mechanics: Black-market Medical Evac (Anateo provides free revive each round), smuggling random Neutral cards (Netan generates tech each round), and heavy spy economy that turns board disadvantage into hand advantage.
-  - Example Strategy: Spam spies for card advantage, abuse Medical Evac mobility, and hijack neutral tech to surprise opponents.
+  - Strategy Tips: Information warfare is your game.
+Flood the opponent's board with spies—each one draws cards while giving them dead weight.
+Your spies eat their weather and Scorch effects.
+Build massive hand advantage, then Unstable Naquadah clears the board while your hand remains stocked.
+Anateo's free medic means you can sacrifice units knowing they'll return.
+Vala's card selection finds exactly what you need.
 - **Asgard**
   - Passive: Superior Shielding – immune to the first enemy weather each round.
+This lets you develop freely while opponents waste weather cards, then you deploy your own hazards safely.
   - Faction Power: Holographic Decoy – swap the opponent's close and ranged rows once per game.
+Devastating against horned rows or carefully positioned weather.
+Units built for close combat suddenly find themselves in ranged, breaking synergies and formations.
-  - Unique Mechanics: Clone vats (Deploy Clones), Genetic Enhancement, beam transports, weather immunity stacks with Freyr/Hermiod.
+  - Unique Mechanics: Clone vats (Deploy Clones spawns 2-power Shield Maidens), Genetic Enhancement (transforms weakest units into 8-power berserkers), beam transports, and weather immunity that stacks with Freyr/Hermiod for near-total hazard dominance.
-  - Example Strategy: Control the board with weather immunity, clone swarms, and precise shield tricks while powering up Legendary commanders.
+  - Strategy Tips: Control the tempo.
+Your shield absorbs their first weather—let them waste it, then deploy your own hazards.
+Clone swarms provide expendable bodies that protect your real threats.
+Genetic Enhancement turns those clones into berserkers.
+Heimdall and Aegir buff your Legendary Commanders into unstoppable anchors.
+Save Holographic Decoy for maximum disruption—when they've committed to a horned row, swap their formation and watch their strategy crumble.
 - **Neutral**
-  - Passive: Varies – see card entries.
+  - Passive: Varies by card – see individual card entries.
+Neutral cards don't share a unified passive but offer powerful standalone effects.
-  - Faction Power: N/A
+  - Faction Power: N/A – Neutral is not a playable faction, only a card pool accessible to all factions.
   - Unique Mechanics: Neutral tech is accessible to all factions via unlocks and Langford's ability.
+Cards range from ultimate power (Destiny Ship, Ori Warship) to utility (Ring Transport, Weather) to game-changers (ZPM, Merlin's Weapon).
-  - Example Strategy: Slot into any deck to cover weaknesses—be it Scorch insurance, horn bait, or extra Legendary anchors.
+  - Strategy Tips: Slot neutral cards to address specific weaknesses.
+Lacking Legendary anchors?
+Add Destiny Ship or Atlantis City.
+Need Scorch protection?
+Run Ring Transport to bounce your high-power units.
+Want board wipes?
+Naquadah Bombs and Merlin's Weapon answer most threats.
+The Communication Device revealing opponent hands can be more valuable than raw power—use intel to time your plays perfectly.

 ## Tab 5 – Leader Cards & Abilities
 **Layout:** Sub-tabs for each faction (Tau'ri → Asgard).
 Each sub-tab splits leaders into Base and Unlockable columns with portrait thumbnails, ability text, timing clarifications, and synergy callouts.
 Hovering a leader highlights related cards in the glossary.